HatsuSixty/kernel/README.md

 ## Building and Running

-You will need to have an i686-elf binutils/gcc toolchain available in order to compile this project.
+You will need to have an i686-elf binutils/gcc toolchain available in your $PATH in order to compile this project.
 You will also need to have qemu to use the `run` functionality of the build script.

 ```console
 $ ./build.sh iso run